LiShengG/3D-Lane-Detection-through-transformers/README.md

 # 3D-Lane-Detection-through-transformers
+**Our project code will be published soon**
-This is This repository is an official implementation of the paper &lt;3D Lane Detection through transformers> This is our methed architecture
+This is This repository is an official implementation of the paper *3D Lane Detection through transformers* This is our methed architecture
 ![ous model](https://github.com/LiShengG/3D-Lane-Detection-through-transformers/blob/main/model.png)